 Dr Bryan Dubbeldam has a great information video about selecting the best toothbrush for your needs:

-If you have any questions about toothbrushing technique, toothbrush selection, floss, toothpaste, or any other oral health questions, feel free to contact us and we’ll be happy to assist you.
-If you think you need an appointment to check your oral health, please book an appointment with our friendly team.
+If you have any questions about toothbrushing technique, toothbrush selection, floss, toothpaste, or any other oral health questions, feel free to contact us at Robelle Dental Centre and we’ll be happy to assist you.
+If you think you need an appointment to check your oral health, please book an appointment with our dentists in Springfield.